 Last night, I came across Claire Court's excellent astrology

-blog.
+blog (no longer on the web).
 Having published the erroneous quote unwittingly on her website, she retracted it as soon as she

 knew the facts.
 Showing professional integrity, Claire also copied a large section of the